 Three credits.
 Prerequisite: Open only to Literatures, Cultures and Languages graduate students, others with consent.
 May be repeated for a maximum of nine credits.

 An interdisciplinary LCL seminar team-taught by at least two faculty with different areas of specialization within LCL.
 Variable topics, depending on the interests of the faculty.
 Offered once a year (fall or spring) with change of topic.
 Although the course will taught in English in order to facilitate working across different languages, students will be expected to do research and and/or write seminar papers in the language(s) of their specialization, as appropriate.
 Candidates for the Ph.D. in Literatures, Cultures and Languages will be required to complete at least one such interdisciplinary seminar before advancing to candidacy.

+6295.
+Special Topics

+Variable (1-3) credits.
+Prerequisite: Instructor consent.
+May be repeated for a maximum of six credits with a change in content.

+6298.
+Variable Topics

+Variable (1-3) credits.
+Prerequisites and recommended preparation vary.
+May be repeated for a maximum of six credits with a change in content.

+6299.
+Independent Study

+Variable (1-3) credits.
+Prerequisite: Instructor consent.
+May be repeated twice for a maximum of six credits with a change in content.